Unseeded American Sloane Stephens wins US Open

 Stephens, who has jumped more than 900 spots in the world rankings in a month, is now a grand slam champion, winning the US Open 6-3, 6-0 against No. 15 seed and fellow American Madison Keys at Arthur Ashe Stadium in Flushing, New York.

 This was only the seventh time in the Open Era, and the second time at the US Open, that two first-time finalists have faced off in a grand slam final.
 This also was the first all-American US Open final since 2002, when Serena Williams defeated Venus Williams.
+Stephens is the first American woman other than the Williams sisters to win a grand slam title in 15 years.

 The 24-year-old Stephens, unseeded and ranked 83rd, is the third player to win the US Open ranked outside the top 10 since computer rankings began in November 1975.
 The others were unranked Kim Clijsters in 2009 and No. 26 Flavia Pennetta in 2015.